ascending-edge/libae/README.md

 highly redundant busy work).

 # Option Parsing
+Please note that the option parsing currently has a number of flaws!
+If you use it you very likely will need to debug in libae (please send patches).

 The option parser in libae makes it easy to have a robust set of command line arguments.
 Help output is automatically generated from the options table.
 Handling common argument types is also provided